 What is the John Hancock Vitality Program?

-The John Hancock Vitality Program rewards members for their everyday healthy activities, like walking the dog, going to the doctor and buying healthy food.
+The John Hancock Vitality Program rewards life insurance customers for their everyday healthy activities, like walking the dog, going to the doctor and buying healthy food.
 Healthy activities earn points.
 Points can add up to rewards and savings!
 John Hancock offers two versions of the program – Vitality GO and Vitality PLUS.

 What is the difference between John Hancock Vitality GO and PLUS?

 John Hancock Vitality PLUS can be added to your policy for as little as $2/month, or, in some instances, may be included in the price of your policy.1 It offers all the benefits of Vitality GO and access to exclusive rewards from Apple, Expedia®, Amazon, Fitbit, REI and more .

 Is participation required?

-While not required, participation in the program can earn members rewards and savings.
+While not required, participation in the Vitality program can earn members rewards and savings.
 With John Hancock Vitality, taking the dog for a walk, visiting the dentist, buying fruits and vegetables at the grocery store, and many other everyday healthy activities can earn you points.
-Get rewarded for your everyday healthy activities!
+Those points can add up to big rewards!

 Can I upgrade from Vitality GO to Vitality PLUS?